unstoppabledomains/resolution-swift/README.md

 ## Customizing naming services

-> NOTE: The default Infura key provided is rate limited.
-For production applications, please bring your own Infura or Alchemy RPC URL.
+> NOTE: The default Infura key provided is rate limited and should only be used for testing.
+For production applications, please bring your own Infura or Alchemy RPC URL to prevent downtime.

 Version 0.3.0 introduced the `Configurations` struct that is used for configuring each connected naming service.
 Library supports three networks at the moment Ethereum, Polygon and Zilliqa.
 You can update each network separately.